I just kept wondering, where are all the fans and ice hockey spectators? Am I the only first-time hockey spectator?

 My husband and I met and started dating awhile ago.
 When he felt comfortable enough (I surmise), he asked me to accompany him to his team’s championship game, which was played at the historic Playland Ice Casino, in Westchester County, New York.
 I was born and raised in New York City and was still living there when we met.
 I was impressed!
 I was also really psyched!
 This is a first!
 I am going to see my boyfriend play some mean ice hockey!

 I loved (emphasis on the past tense) watching pro hockey on TV, but I especially enjoyed watching the New York Rangers.
-Keep in mind those were the days of Phil Esposito as coach and, years later, with Mark Messier as captain and Brian Leech as alternate captain.
+Keep in mind those were the days of Phil Esposito as coach and, years later, with Mark Messier as captain and Brian Leetch as alternate captain.
 Imagine, my new boyfriend plays ice hockey and I am going to his championship game as his babe!
-What did I know at that time about rec hockey versus semi-pro, semi-pro versus professional hockey?
+As a first-time hockey spectator, what did I know at that time about rec hockey versus semi-pro, semi-pro versus professional hockey?

 Well, on the evening of the game, we get there extremely early.
 Let me tell you, I am talking very early.
 I am the only spectator for this game walking around the Ice Casino.
 It’s pretty chilly inside and, frankly, warmer outside.
 I think to myself, As soon as more people arrive and it gets closer to game time they will turn on the heat.
 Yeah, right!

 Uniformed players soon start to wander out onto the ice.
 I start to get really excited!
 I know my man’s team is wearing either white with purple or black with purple (that’s the whole Home team-Away team thing).
 And the other team’s colors are nowhere near white/purple/black.

 Some players are starting to warm up.
 I see others gently entering the ice surface… and then some more players, gingerly stepping onto the ice.